/storage/dblog partition usage rate on vCenter increased sharply

 • The /Storage/dblog can hit up to 80%, which is basically by design to safeguard the postgres database.
 There are safety mechanisms in vpostgres to make sure that even if vmware-vpostgres-archiver is stopped or isn't working for any reason the dblog usage won't reach 100%.

-• Do not delete /storage/dblog/vpostgres/pg_xlog manually, as these files contain the postgres process and deleting which could impact the database functionality and customers will have to restore the backup or re-install as a last resort.
+• Do not delete /storage/dblog/vpostgres/pg_xlog manually, as these files contain the postgres process and deleting which could impact the database functionality and may lead to a situation where we have to restore vCenter from a healthy backup or reinstall it, if no backup is available.

-• Customers can increase the size of the /storage/dblog partition if needed, but if still the usage crosses the threshold of 80%, this could be an indication that there is some issue with the database which would need to troubleshoot.
-The recommendation is to gather the required logs and information and create a PR for the same.
+• The size of the /storage/dblog partition can be increased if needed, but if still the usage crosses the threshold of 80%, this could be an indication that there is some issue with the database which needs further troubleshooting.